aregtech/areg-sdk/docs/wiki/08a-examples-and-tests.md

 [  PASSED  ] 4 tests.
 ```

-For details of options to run unit tests see appropriate [Advanced Options](https://google.github.io/googletest/advanced.html#running-test-programs-advanced-options) topic of Google Tests document.
+For additional options, refer to [Google Test Documentation](https://google.github.io/googletest/advanced.html#running-test-programs-advanced-options).

 ---

 ## Notes

-- By default, Examples and Unit Tests are enabled in the build process to provide a comprehensive development experience.
+- Examples and Unit Tests are enabled by default for a comprehensive development experience.
-- Excluding these components reduces build time and output size, which is useful for production deployments.
+- Excluding these components reduces build time and output size, which is useful for production environments.
-- Refer to the [AREG SDK Example](./../../examples/README.md) documentation for details describing available test cases.
+- Detailed descriptions of Examples and Test Cases are in the [AREG SDK Example Documentation](./../../examples/README.md).

 ---